-If you are finding prices really high on your proposed dates chances are a conference is in town (see below).
+If you are finding prices really high on your proposed dates chances are a convention is in town (see below).
 Consider shifting dates and you may find prices plummet!

 What are Crowds like in February?

 February is the quietest month of the year, however, good years still see over 3 million people visit the city, they’re really just isn’t a true quiet month.
-The dwindling tourist numbers are vastly boosted by the flood of conference-goers though so the tourist areas during the day can feel very quiet but in the evenings the conference-goers can flood out into the casinos, bars, and restaurants.
-Buffets near a large conference can be particularly overrun at kicking out time!
+The dwindling tourist numbers are vastly boosted by the flood of convention-goers though so the tourist areas during the day can feel very quiet but in the evenings the convention-goers can flood out into the casinos, bars, and restaurants.
+Buffets near a large convention can be particularly overrun at kicking out time!